paulgibbs/BuddyPress-Translations/readme.txt

 = How can I get my language added to this plugin? =

 To contribute a translation to BuddyPress, [subscribe to the polyglots' blog](http://make.wordpress.org/polyglots/), introduce yourself, and ask if there's anyone translating into your language.
+Once your language has been fully translated, I'll add it to this plugin.

 == Changelog ==